-The Bowdoin Scientific Station is the biological field station of Bowdoin College of Brunswick, Maine.
-The station, located on Kent Island, New Brunswick, Canada (44 35'N, 66 45'W), was established in 1935 as a research facility and sanctuary for nesting seabirds.
+The Bowdoin Scientific Station is located on Kent Island, New Brunswick, Canada (44.48°N, 66.79°W), was established in 1935 as a research facility and sanctuary for nesting seabirds.
 The station has been a member of the Organization of Biological Field Stations since 1988.
 Key living and research facilities were recently renovated with support from the National Science Foundation.

 Kent Island is located 5.4 mi.
 (9 km) south of Grand Manan Island in the Bay of Fundy.
-Visitors may take a one and a half hour ferry from Black's Harbour, New Brunswick, to the village of North Head, Grand Manan Island.
+Visitors may take a 1 1/2 hour ferry from Black's Harbour, New Brunswick, to the village of North Head, Grand Manan Island.
 (Black's Harbour is about a 40-minute drive from the U.S.-Canadian border at Calais-St. Stephen.)
 There are six ferry departures daily from late June until September, and three departures daily during the rest of the year.
 Note that New Brunswick is on Atlantic Time (one hour later than Eastern Time).
-Coastal Transport Ltd., Saint John, NB may be contacted at (506) 662-3724, or consult its website for current timetables and fees.
+Coastal Transport Ltd., Saint John, NB may be contacted at (506) 662-3724.
+Consult its website for current timetables and fees.

 After arriving on Grand Manan, visitors drive 20 minutes south from the village of North Head to Seal Cove, where, with advance arrangements, the Station's caretaker will transport visitors to Kent Island by fishing boat (45 minutes).
-Transportation fees are free, if they coincide with scheduled trips (usually one per week, leaving Seal Cove on Monday).
-Special trips cost US $175/trip trip and needs to be planned in advance.
+Transportation from Grand Manan to Kent Island is free if your travel coincides with an existing scheduled trip; otherwise, boat transportation costs US $175/trip trip and needs to be planned in advance.
 The boat crossing is dependent on good sea conditions, so flexibility is important.

 Kent Island is the southernmost vegetated island in the Grand Manan Archipelago.
-The island's area is about 200 acres (80 hectares).
-It is 1.8 miles (2.8 km) long, its maximum width is about 0.5 miles (0.8 km), and its maximum elevation is 61 feet (20 m).
-Neighboring Hay Island (75 acres [30 ha]) can be reached by foot at low tide; Sheep Island (45 acres/18 ha) can be reached by foot at low tide or by small boat.
-Numerous other islands in the Grand Manan Archipelago are accessible by the field station's workboat, depending on sea state and the availabilty of a boat operator.
+The island's area is approximately 247 acres (100 hectares).
+It is 1.8 miles (2.8 km) long with a maximum width of about 0.5 miles (0.8 km) and maximum elevation of 61 feet (20 m).
+Neighboring Hay Island (75 acres [30 ha]) can be reached by foot at low tide; Sheep Island (45 acres [18 ha]) can be reached by small boat.
+Numerous other nearby islands in the Grand Manan Archipelago are accessible by the field station's workboat, depending on sea state and the availabilty of a boat operator.

 Summer weather conditions at Kent Island have been recorded nearly continuously since 1937.
 Fog occurs during about one-third of summer days.
-Daytime high temperatures are generally around 60 F (8 C).
-Because of the cool, moist climate of the Bay of Fundy, the flora and fauna of the Bowdoin Scientific Station are characterized by many boreal species that would normally be restricted to more northern latitudes or higher altitudes.
+Daytime high temperatures are generally around 16 o C (About 60 o F).
+Because of the cool, moist climate of the Bay of Fundy, the flora and fauna of the Bowdoin Scientific Station are characterized by boreal species that would normally be restricted to more northern latitudes or higher altitudes.

 About 200 bird species have been recorded at the Station, 55 of which have nested there.
 There are large colonies of herring gulls, Leach's storm-petrels, and black guillemots.
-Other birds include eiders, Savannah sparrows, four species of swallows, and various warblers.
-Kent Island is a major stopover point for tens of thousands of migratory shorebirds (see bird species of Kent Island).
+Other abundant birds include common eiders, Savannah sparrows, song sparrows, and various warblers.
+Kent Island is a major stopover point migratory shorebirds (see bird species of Kent Island).
 The island lacks reptiles, amphibians, and terrestrial mammals other than humans, bats, and muskrats.
 The insect fauna is moderately rich and reasonably well known (see insect species of Kent Island).

 The marine environment is dominated by brown algae.
 More than 30 species of marine algae have been identified.
 Marine invertebrates are moderately diverse (see marine species of Kent Island).
-Average daily tidal flux is approximately 14 feet (4.5 m), with a maximum of over 20 feet (6.5 m).
+Average daily tidal flux is approximately 14 feet (4.5 m), with a maximum of more than 20 feet (6.5 m).